Tell Me About Positive Psychology

 Numerous research studies have been conducted within this field, especially by the founder, Martin Slegiman.
 Some of the interesting exercises that you can apply in your lives to feel more positive emotions are:

-- Practicing Gratitude.
-Gratitude, is the factor that contributes to happiness the most, according to recent studies.
+- Practising Gratitude.
+Gratitude is the factor that contributes to happiness the most, according to recent studies.

 - Less focus on money, more satisfaction.
 These days we tend to work tirelessly, without considering our health, for the sake of money.
 This is because people consider money to be the major influence of happiness.
 Is this really true?
 PP studies suggest that spending money for your loved ones will improve your mood and generate happiness or joy.